This is the developer's wiki. The main player wiki is not ready. It will be announced on the Discord, ๐ Discord

 (without the <>, and paste in the URL we just copied earlier) (AND REMEMBER THE PERIOD AT THE END).
 Let that work.

 Congratulations, it's completed.
-To open a development build of Funky Station, you can now run the runclient.bat
+To open a development build of Funky Station, you can now go to the Scripts

 Why not use Github's Web Editor?